alexirpan/alexirpan.github.io/_posts/2016-06-30-email-time.markdown

 What I should do in response depends on which of these is true.
 If they're busy or on vacation, I should wait until they get to me.
 If they've forgotten, I should send a reminder.
-If they don't want to reply, I should either send an email convicing them it's worth replying, or stop sending emails to respect their decision.
+If they don't want to reply, I should either send an email to convince them it's worth replying, or stop sending emails to respect their decision.

 However, all I observe is no reply in my inbox.
 So, which one's true?